Protecting Your Passover Blessings

 David understood that safety comes from dwelling in the presence of God and staying in fellowship with other Believers.

 We must remain rooted in the Word—immersed in the presence of the Most High God.
 Likewise, we are not to forsake the assembly of the brethren.
 It is easy to get offended and to walk away from the Church, but we must, in this hour, choose to remain steadfast.
-We can only grow when we face issues together.
-You never know when God will reveal a download during a service that will be life-changing.
-Don’t miss an opportunity to meet with the Lord because of an offense you may hold with your brother or sister in Christ.

 In every circumstance, offer sacrifices of praise.

-“For in the time of trouble, he shall hide me in His pavilion; in the secret place of His tabernacle, he shall hide me; he shall set me high upon a rock.
-And now my head shall be lifted up above my enemies all around me; therefore, I will offer sacrifices of joy in His tabernacle; I will sing, yes, I will sing praises to the Lord.”
+- “For in the time of trouble, he shall hide me in His pavilion; in the secret place of His tabernacle, he shall hide me; he shall set me high upon a rock.
+And now my head shall be lifted up above my enemies all around me; therefore, I will offer sacrifices of joy in His tabernacle; I will sing, yes, I will sing praises to the Lord.” —Psalm 27:5-6

 Be quick to repent and to seek His face.